 We participate with the following insurance plans:

 Please have your insurance information available when making your appointment.
-If you do not have insurance, payment in full is due on the date of service.
+If you do not have insurance, or your plan is not listed here – payment in due in full on the date of service.
 For your convenience, we accept Visa, Master Card, checks, and cash.

 Please review your benefits with your plan administrator for detailed information regarding your coverage.

 We know insurance can be difficult to understand since some plans do not cover all services.
 To make it easier, we have provided some information on terminology used and answers to frequently asked questions.

 Insured Party: the patient who has insurance coverage.